ComposableFi/composable/code/parachain/frame/airdrop/README.md

 # Airdrop

-The Airdrop pallet enables the granting of tokens to a set of users.
+*The Airdrop pallet allows users and protocols to airdrop tokens to users.*

+---

 ## Overview